docpad-archive/documentation/community/plugins.html.md

 - [buildr](/plugin/buildr/) - Supports bundling scripts and styles (including pre-processors like CoffeeScript, less, etc) using [Buildr](https://github.com/balupton/buildr.npm)
 - [cachr](/plugin/cachr/) - Allows you to cache remote URLs locally from within your templates
 - [cleancss](/plugin/cleancss) - Concatinate and minify CSS files with the `cleancss: true` meta data
-- [cleanurls](/plugin/cleanurls/) - Adds support for urls like `/blog/hello` as well as the original url `/blog/hello.html`
+- [cleanurls](/plugin/cleanurls/) - Adds support for URLs like `/blog/hello` as well as the original URL `/blog/hello.html`
 - [coffeelint](https://github.com/jking90/docpad-plugin-coffeelint) - Prints [coffeelint](http://www.coffeelint.org/) errors to the console
 - [csv](https://github.com/CycoPH/docpad-plugin-csv/) - Adds support for CSV data mapping.
 The comma seperated data files work just like a database, map from column 1 to column 2
 - [datefromfilename](https://github.com/grassator/docpad-plugin-datefromfilename) - Automaticaly set the date meta-data property by determining it from the document's filename
-- [dateurls](https://github.com/mgroves84/docpad-plugin-dateurls/) - Adds support for date based urls like `/2013/04/27/hello.html`
+- [dateurls](https://github.com/mgroves84/docpad-plugin-dateurls/) - Adds support for date based URLs like `/2013/04/27/hello.html`
 - [facebookcomments](https://github.com/mikeumus/docpad-plugin-facebookcomments) - Adds the [Facebook Comment Widget](https://developers.facebook.com/docs/reference/plugins/comments/) to your project
 - [feedr](/plugin/feedr/) - Allows you to render remote feeds within your templates
 - [frontend](https://npmjs.org/package/docpad-plugin-frontend) - CSS and JavaScript asset manager and compiler for DocPad